 Stoke College, Suffolk

-Exciting times ahead for this pastorally-strong and academically ambitious secondary day and boarding school, which has enjoyed shiny new investors and Head since November last year.
+Exciting times ahead for this pastorally-strong and academically ambitious secondary day and boarding school, which has enjoyed shiny new investors since November 2019 and a new Head since summer 2020.

 Stoke College is a rural co-ed secondary boarding and day school in beautiful Stoke-by-Clare, near Sudbury for 11-18 year olds (until recently it had a prep school, but this has now moved to nearby Barnardiston Hall and the school maintains close links with the prep students).
 The school is known locally for its family-orientated vibe, excellent pastoral care and nurturing environment.
-Currently it has a very small cohort, with only 129 pupils (so lots of individual attention for children).
-With exciting future plans afoot, new owners and a new head, there are ambitions for this number to increase to around 350 (50 of these boarders), with a strong emphasis on increasing student diversity with overseas pupils, especially in Sixth Form.
+Currently it has a very small cohort, with just 135 pupils (so lots of individual attention for children).
+With exciting future plans afoot, new owners and a new head, there are ambitions for this number to increase to around 280 (50 of these boarders), with a strong emphasis on increasing student diversity with overseas pupils, especially in Sixth Form.

 The school is in a stonkingly lovely setting, easily commutable from lots of major towns including Cambridge, Bury St Edmunds, Colchester, Braintree and Saffron Walden.
 There are flexi, weekly and full boarding options and good school bus routes too if parents prefer not to have a winding country road school run each day.
 It feels like a National Trust estate as you approach via a private road surrounded by pretty countryside, an historic church and river views.
 There’s a beautiful centuries-old main building that has a fascinating history, with period outbuildings and modern additions around it, plus 28 acres of grounds that border the River Stour, which is used by the pupils for sports like wild swimming and fishing.